gitXsingh/ZoRek/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Node.js 18+ and npm
+- Node.js 18+ and npm (optional, for React frontend)
 - API keys for:
   - OMDb (required)
   - TMDB (required)